Introduction

 He was speaking about wearing a hat as an item of clothing identified as something worn by religious leaders – such as the Pharisees, Sadducees, or Jewish teachers of the law.

-So, although, personally, I’m not comfortable with men wearing hats in church, I can’t outright say that this passage is to be interpreted for today’s church and today’s hats.
+So, although, personally, I’m more comfortable with a man removing his hat while in church, I can’t say that this passage is to be interpreted for today’s church and today’s hats.

 Cultural Significance